Top 5 Hellcat Red Dot Optics

 Well known in the competition and precision shooting markets, JP Enterprises has a reputation of building and selling quality firearms and shooting gear.
 The company extends that tradition with a pair of compact red dot style sights that will mount to the Hellcat’s RMSc optic footprint.

-Called the JPoint, the sight is available with either a 4 MOA or 8 MOA red aiming point.
+Called the JPoint, the sight is available with either a 4 MOA or 8 MOA red aiming point and is considered by some to be one of the best Springfield Hellcat optics available.
 An LED — not a laser — projects the aiming dot, so there is no danger of accidental eye damage.
 The hard-coated acrylic lens has a 98% light transmission rating.

 These sights are lightweight — less than one ounce each — which allows you to add one to your Hellcat without a meaningful weight increase on your belt.
 Made of glass-reinforced nylon polymer, the optic is designed to handle more than 5000g of recoil force.
 Additionally, it has an operating temperature of -13˚ F to more than 130˚ F.